getodk/collect/README.md

 #### gradlew Failure: `java.lang.NullPointerException (no error message).`
 If you encounter the `java.lang.NullPointerException (no error message).` when running `gradlew`, please make sure your Java version for this project is Java 8.

+This can be configured under **File > Project Structure** in Android Studio, or by editing `~/.gradle/gradle.properties` to set `org.gradle.java.home=/path/to/jdk` for the command line.